-From when I started dating my husband Michael he was never a big fan of soup, especially pumpkin soup.
+When I started dating my husband Michael, he was never a big fan of soup, especially pumpkin soup.
 I grew up on soups.

 So I made soups very rarely or only for myself as I knew he wasn’t a fan.
 But I didn’t want to give up.
 I wanted to create soups that he actually looked forward to.

-A lot of trial and error—more failures then successes but this one is a winner.
+A lot of trial and error—more failures than successes, but this one is a winner.
 He now gets excited when I make this soup.
 The first time he had it, he couldn’t get enough!
 I was so happy.
 Now we can both enjoy soup together.

-You don’t realise that sharing food together with people that you love can be so powerful.
-Coming from a European background, I guess deep down inside this was important to me.
+You don’t realise that sharing food with people that you love can be so powerful.
+Coming from an eastern European background, I guess deep down inside; this was important to me.
 I wanted my husband to enjoy and get excited about my cooking.
 Well, I guess I’ve done it!

-I hope that this resonates with some of you out there that may go through the same thing.
-I’ve noticed that many males aren’t the biggest fans of soup.
+I hope that this resonates with some of you that may go through the same thing.
+In my experience, I’ve noticed that many males aren’t the biggest fans of soup.
 I’m sure this one will win them over.

 Pumpkin and chickpea soup with a twist

 You’ll get the depth of flavour by roasting the vegetables first, that deeper flavour profile rather than just boiling them.

 The combination of spices and the curried croutons on the top is what really makes this pumpkin and chickpea soup shine.

-It’s super simple to make and it’s very filling!
+It’s super simple to make, and it’s very filling!
+Perfect for leftovers as well.

 A few tips for making this vegan pumpkin soup

-One thing that you can add in the soup when it’s boiling for the first time is some leftover cauliflower leaves and broccoli stalks.
-I throw in a few of them as well if I have them in the fridge, it doesn’t change the flavour at all.
+One thing that you can add to the soup when it’s boiling for the first time is some leftover cauliflower leaves and broccoli stalks.
+I throw in a few of them as well if I have them in the fridge.
+It doesn’t change the flavour at all.
 If anything, it enhances it.